 21. Blank Space.
 2.5 billion views

-Blank Space is Taylor Swift’s second video in this list.
-She co-wrote the song with Swedes Max Martin and Shellback -who have been named in several of the above videos- and who also produced Blank Space.
+Blank Space is Taylor Swift’s second video on this list.
+She co-wrote the song with Swedes Max Martin and Shellback.
+The Swedes have been named in several of the above videos.
+And they not only co-wrote but also produced Blank Space.

-The lyrics, which are meant to be satirical and funny, area about a man-eating villain.
+The lyrics, which are meant to be satirical and funny, are about a man-eating villain.
 Although she did ask Korean Joseph Kahn to turn her into a funny villain for the video.

 They shot the video in two locations in Long Island (New York): Ohek Castle, where most of Taylor’s scenes were filmed, and Woolworth Mansion.
 Director Joseph found inspiration in Stanley Kubrick’s cool aesthetics for the shots.
 The male model?
-Is American Sean O’Pry who Taylor asked to be cast.
+Is Sean O’Pry from the U.S., who Taylor asked to be cast.

 Video published on: November 10.
 2014